makaubenson/js-behind-scenes/readme.md

 - The problem of `this` keyword turning out undefined in regular functions is solved using a `special variable` called `self`.
 This was a pre ES6 solution.
 Is very old

 - `arguments` keyword is only available in regular functions.

+## Javascript Objects (REFERENCE TYPES)

+- Object Literal -A JavaScript object literal is a comma-separated list of name-value pairs wrapped in curly braces
+- Array
+- Functions
+- ...etc

+## Javascript Primitive Datatypes (PRIMITIVE TYPES)

+- Number
+- String
+- Boolean
+- Undefined
+- Null
+- Symbol
+- Bigint

+- Primitive Types are stored in the call stack. `Stored in execution contexts in which they are declared.`
+- Reference Types are stored in the Heap of the js engine